bobfang1992/personal-blog/content/blog/2022-09-04-cpp-compiation/index.md

 What can we learn from these two techniques, I think on the surface these two techniques seems almost unrelated but if we look at them in more depth they are just renderings of more general Software Engineering principles:

-1. keep your interface clean, well thought-of so that you do not need to change them often
+1. keep your interface clean, well thought-of so that you do not need to change them often.
+PIMPL and forward declaration are both techniques to achieve this goal.
 2. keep your dependencies minimal, if you do not need to know the full type of something, then a forward declaration is enough.
 Always favor tight dependencies over loose ones.
 (Think of the advice to not `from module_a import *` in Python).

 I am quite curious to see if we go from these principles, could we derive more useful techniques to make rebuild faster?